Benefits of Klamath River Renewal

 Water Quality

-Klamath dams trap nutrient rich waters in shallow reservoirs.
-The result is massive blooms of toxic blue-green algae that pose a threat to wildlife and human health.
-The algae blooms also trap heat and deplete oxygen, further degrading water quality.
-Restoring the river will eliminate the reservoirs associated with algae blooms and improve water quality that will benefit the region’s wildlife, recreation, economy, and health.
+Klamath dams trapped nutrient rich waters in shallow reservoirs.
+The result was massive blooms of toxic blue-green algae that posed a threat to wildlife and human health.
+The algae blooms also trapped heat and depleted oxygen, further degrading water quality.
+Eliminating the reservoirs associated with algae blooms improves water quality that will benefit the region’s wildlife, recreation, economy, and health.

 Other Benefits for Local Communities